Should you experience a problem with mounting and/or exploring backups, please follow these steps to troubleshoot such issues.

 The following information has to be collected for further investigation of the issue:

-- Information about software: its version and build that was used to create the backup.
+- Information about software: what version and build of Acronis True Image was used to create the backup.

-- Information about backup: backup scheme that was used (full/incremental/differential), backup splitting, password protection/encryption, backup location.
+- Information about backup: backup scheme that was used (full/incremental/differential), backup splitting if any, password protection/encryption, backup location.

-- If backup is located on a network share/NAS, collect PCAP Log.
+- If backup is located on a network share/NAS, collect PCAP Log when trying to explore/mount the backup.

 - If mount operation hangs or crashes, collect dump of the crashed process.
 Proceed as described in Acronis Software: Troubleshooting Application Crashes or Acronis Software: Troublshooting Application Lockups.